Kauthar-Omar/Git-Test/README.md

 To learn more commands on git view [cheat-sheet](https://education.github.com/git-cheat-sheet-education.pdf)

 Here is a branches [cheat-sheet](https://devhints.io/git-branch) to maneuver through git branches from the commandline.

+Here are [notes](https://git-scm.com/docs/git) of git on the commandline and additional [detailed](https://devhints.io/git-revisions) material.